rehierl/node-tree-outliner/1-3-hierarchies/1-1-setups-of-sets.md

 * i.e. a two-element tuple of sets.
 * `V` is a set of values/elements.
 * `P` is a set of subsets over `V`.

-Note that the expression "s in S" is a simplification which needs to be understood as: s is a set of elements, and as such, an element of the set of sets P of the corresponding setup (i.e. "s in P").

 Note that `P` is a subset of `V`'s power-set (i.e. `P subset-of P(V)`).
 That is, all elements in `P` are elements of `P(V)`.